6 Connecticut Beach Getaways Last Updated: May 2023

 Each rise and fall of the tide reconfigures the mosaic of pebbles and shells strewn along the beach within Fairfield County’s largest shoreline park.
 Frequent visitors to Westport’s Sherwood Island State Park know this is more than a place to splash and cool off.
 Meet mysterious creatures like hermit crabs and moon snails at the nature center.
 Fish from shore for striped bass and flounder.
 And walk—after September, your leashed dog can join you—and appreciate how Long Island Sound has sculpted this mile-and-a-half of Earth.
 Out at Sherwood Point, from which lower Manhattan is visible on clear days, Connecticut’s 9-11 Living Memorial inspires contemplation.

 Stroll the theme gardens at Gilbertie's Herb Garden, the largest herb grower on the east coast.
 Stay for one of their demonstrations or workshops, and seasonal events.
 Stop at the favorite "joint" in town, Black Duck Cafe for lunch or dinner, which is located on the scenic Saugatuck River.
-Catch live music at The Levitt Pavilion for the Performing Arts, which hosts 50 Free Nights Under the Stars each summer.
+Be on the lookout for the return of live music at The Levitt Pavilion for the Performing Arts, which typically hosts 50 Free Nights Under the Stars each summer.
 On Wednesday evenings, Westport Astronomical Society volunteers at the Rolnick Observatory will show you the heavens up close through Connecticut’s largest public telescope.

 Beach Hop Like a Local in Old Saybrook